dummyguy360/AntonBall-DELUXE-Decompilation/notes/README/README.txt

 AntonBall Deluxe Decompilation
+	Made Collaboratively by

-	by burnedpopcorn180
+		- burnedpopcorn180
+		- CatMateo
+		- Minty

-GameMaker Version used: 2022.0.2.51 (2022 LTS)
+GameMaker Version used: 2022.0.3.85 (2022 LTS)

 ISSUES

-Extensions have been fixed, but they don't load for me so i can't test out the game
+SteamWorks needs to be fixed in order to get a playable decompilation

 Also, these sounds failed to decompile (snd_cooper_yay1, snd_nina_yay1, snd_don_hurt1, snd_oldmanton_yay1)